 I’ve always wanted to be a writer.
 In a sense, I chose anthropology because it was the perfect mix, for me, between the social sciences and art.
 It took me a while to find the courage (and the means) to quit for a couple of years and try fiction writing.
 I don’t see any contradiction between writing novels and being an academic.
 I returned to Morocco because I got married.
 I thought it would be quite simple for me to find a job as a professor at the university here in Casablanca.
 But it took a long time to have my diplomas validated by the administration.
 And as I waited, I had to find a job (research director at a foundation).
 After a couple of years, I quit and decided that it was time for me to try and write a book.

 What was the research focus of your PhD dissertation?
 Do you feel that your academic research has influenced your literary work, and if so, how?

 My PhD dissertation was on illegal (or irregular) migration from Morocco to Europe.
 It was an ethnography of the way migrants spend their days as they are waiting to leave, leave once more, or (when it came to West and East African migrants) of their lives in camps, forests and cities, and their survival and adaptation tactics/strategies/failures/and occasional successes.
 My dissertation didn’t directly influence my literary work.
 However, when writing about different places in the country in the book (mountains, desert, cedar forests, and crumbling cities), I was inspired by the time I had spent in these different places while conducting fieldwork.

 Are you working on any new projects?

 Yes.
-I’m finishing a second novel that actually explores the relation between immigration, memory, creativity and madness.
+I’m finishing a second novel that actually explores the relationship between immigration, memory, creativity, and madness.
 I’m also preparing to teach courses next year in anthropology at two local universities.